Thursday, May 16, 2019

 - Photo courtesy of www.usatoday.com

-For example, Sonoma and Napa (and California overall) have been suffering from wildfires ravaging the vineyards, and the coastline in general, every year now.
+For example, Sonoma and Napa (and California overall) have been suffering from wildfires ravaging the vineyards and the coastline in general every year now.
 Before, it used to happen more scarcely and sporadically.
 We are even talking about "wildfire season" (like for anything else, instead of fighting and eventually eradicating the problem at the roots, humans got used to it as part of their yearly routine and gave it a name... sigh).
-We all sadly remember the wildfires of 2017 (250 wildfires in total), which started early October (October 9th) and lasted nearly a month prior to being fully extinguished, and ravaged the equivalent of 99,148 hectares of land (including woods, vineyards, wineries, and other buildings) and also destroyed at least 1500 homes.
+We all sadly remember the wildfires of 2017 (250 wildfires in total), which started early October (October 9th) and lasted nearly a month before being fully extinguished, and ravaged the equivalent of 99,148 hectares of land (including woods, vineyards, wineries, and other buildings) and also destroyed at least 1500 homes.
 It was a nightmare.
 And it is now occurring yearly, not necessarily with the same intensity, but still.
 My thoughts go to all the people of California.

 Vineyards Across Europe Are Ablaze —